collin-murphy/proactive_chat/README.md

 **NOTE:** This script will only work if the Omnichannel workstream has the proactive chat feature enabled.
 This can be toggled in the Omnichannel Admin Center under "Workstreams".

-# Usage with Test webpage
+# Usage with test webpage
 If you want a quick example of how this script works, use the [Github Pages link for this repo](https://collin-murphy.github.io/proactive_chat/).

 # Usage on the Transfer Credit website